“Count your age by friends, not years. Count your life by smiles, not tears.”― John Lennon

 “It’s a helluva start, being able to recognize what makes you happy. ”― Lucille Ball

-When you have a clear understanding of what makes you really happy and what appears to make you happy and you are clearly able to distinguish between the two, you have come a long way in embracing a happy life.
+Have a clear understanding of what makes you really happy and what appears to make you happy.
+When you are clearly able to distinguish between the two, you have come a long way in embracing a happy life.

 “You must be the best judge of your own happiness.”― Jane Austen, Emma